 Marie Sheorn has a Bachelor of Arts degree in Sociology from Winthrop University.
 She worked 30 years at the Department of Social Services before she began working at the United Way of Kershaw County in 2004 with housing issues.
 Marie serves others with compassion and takes joy in her work of helping clients.

 Kirk spent years working as a firefighter/paramedic.
 He went on to work at Xerox Corporation and after an early retirement he started his own business, KM Video Productions here in Camden.
 For four years he served on the UWKC Board of Directors as vice-chairman, communications committee chairman and chili cookoff chairman.
-Kirk and his wife Begee have two children, Robbie and Morgan, and also have 3 grand-dogs.
+He then came onboard as a staff member and was the Director of the Mobile Nutrition Center.
+Kirk and his wife Begee have two children, Robbie and Morgan, a new